Europes Ariane 6 Rocket Successfully Completes Hot-fire Test - UrduPoint

 Europe's Ariane 6 Rocket Successfully Completes Hot-fire Test

-Paris, (APP - UrduPoint / Pakistan Point News - 24th Nov, 2023) The European Space Agency's Ariane 6 rocket successfully completed a dress rehearsal on Thursday, test-firing its engine in preparation for a maiden voyage scheduled for 2024.
+Paris, (APP - UrduPoint / Pakistan Point News - 24th Nov, 2023) The European Space Agency's Ariane 6 rocket has successfully completed a dress rehearsal, test-firing its engine in preparation for a maiden voyage scheduled for 2024.

 But manufacturer ArianeGroup already called the rehearsal "successfully completed".

-The hot-fire test at Europe's Spaceport in French Guiana "simulated a complete launch sequence and thus validated the entire flight phase of Ariane 6's core stage," it said in a statement after Thursday's rehearsal.
+The hot-fire test at Europe's Spaceport in French Guiana "simulated a complete launch sequence and thus validated the entire flight phase of Ariane 6's core stage," it said in a statement.

 The rocket's workhorse predecessor, the Ariane 5, blasted off for the last time in July after 27 years of launches.

-With the smaller Vega C grounded following a launch failure in December and Russia withdrawing space cooperation in response to Ukraine sanctions, the ESA has been left without an independent way to space until it can get the Ariane 6 ready.
+With the smaller Vega C grounded following a launch failure in December and Russia withdrawing space cooperation in response to sanctions over Moscow's war in Ukraine, the ESA has been left without an independent way to blast missions into space until it can get the Ariane 6 ready.

 The launcher market, meanwhile, has been increasingly dominated by billionaire Elon Musk's US firm SpaceX.